 5.If documents are attached, please note them in this gap of the CMR (e.g. invoice, spec sheets, custom and import sheets, etc.).

 6-12.
 From gap 6 to gap 12, these spaces are all dedicated to information, related to the goods and merchandise in the cargo.
 The most common example is when drivers use it to highlight that something might not seem in 100% perfect condition or whether something just he wasn’t able to do.
-Some of them are quite rarely filled out and are usually supplementary. (you can save your product list to choose and fill details automatically, this saves time and prevents from mistakes in filling process)
+Some of them are quite rarely filled out and are usually supplementary. (save your product list to fill details automatically.
+Save time and avoid mistakes in filling process)

 6.Features and numbers.

 10.Statistical No. (rarely filled in).

 13. This gap dedicated for the sender to input any relevant information about the transport (e.g. temperature, instructions for the customs, delivery, etc.).

 14. & 15.
 In these gaps, information regarding returns and terms of payment can be filled out.
 In general practice, this isn’t generally filled out.